This post may contain affiliate links.

 When I was young, I had an aunt who made stuffed bears for all the kids in the family out of antique quilts.
 My mom used pillowcases hand-embroidered by my grandma as curtains for her kitchen windows.
 A friend of mine turned her mother’s antique cheese grater into a wall-mounted utensil storage caddy.
 I’ve also heard of people turning an old t-shirt collection into a quilt, or cutting up a wedding dress to make a baby’s christening gown.

-Google and Pinterest can be a great source for ideas of this sort!
+Pinterest can be a great source for ideas of this sort!

 Idea #6: Release.